FlashKeyPro/FlashKey-py/README.md

 2. **Insert another empty USB flash drive.**
    This will be your secure storage for the FlashKey_Wallet.

-3. **Open the flash drive in the file manager.**
+3. **Open the flash drive in the file manager and open a terminal in this directory.**
-   Simply click on it to mount it.

-4. **Right-click inside the flash drive and open the terminal.**
+   (For example, right-click inside the flash drive and select "Open in Terminal").
    This is important!
-The terminal will open with the flash drive as the current working directory, so everything you install will go directly there.
+The terminal will open with the **flash drive as the current working directory**, so everything you install will go directly there.

 ## Installing the Wallet